 Erosion and Sediment Control (ESC)

 Listed below are website links for additional information about ESC design and products, certifications, educational opportunities, and other government agency requirements.
-They include additional materials about compliance to Minneapolis Chapter 52: Erosion and Sediment Control Ordinance
+They include additional materials about compliance to Minneapolis Chapter 52: Erosion and Sediment Control and Drainage Ordinance

 City of Minneapolis

 MECA is a non-profit organization that promotes the advancement of effective stormwater management and ESC practices, including listings of ESC workshops & vendor resources.

 - Concrete Washout and Dewatering: This video from MECA provides tips and instructions for proper handling and disposal of excess concrete

 - Perimeter and Sediment Control: This video from MECA provides information on products and installation tips for keeping sediment from leaving a construction site

 International Erosion Control Association (IECA): Global views and training sessions for Erosion & Sediment Control

 - Erosion and Stormwater Management Certification Program

 - Certified Professional in Erosion and Sediment Control (CPESC): A national certification training program for ESC design and inspection